Financial and operational pressure

 Increased revenue and efficiency

-A year into the Flatiron RCM partnership, ECHO practice collections increased by 10% and A/R aged over 120 days dropped by 25%.
+A year into the Flatiron RCM partnership, ECHO practice collections increased by 10 percent and A/R aged over 120 days dropped by 25 percent.

 ECHO optimized their team’s capacity to focus on their patients and revenue expansion initiatives.
-Today, ECHO is working on opening an in-house oral pharmacy to enable better patient care.
-Shifting authorization and billing work to Flatiron freed up time for ECHO staff to focus on building this new business line.
-Anne Slam now has time to focus on this and other strategic projects.
+ECHO opened an in-house oral pharmacy and launched chronic care management services to enable better patient care and increase net revenue.
+Shifting authorization and billing work to Flatiron freed up time for ECHO staff to focus on building these new business lines.
+Anne Slam now has time to focus on growing the practice and other strategic projects.
 She said, “Since the launch of our RCM partnership with Flatiron, we have been able to achieve an exceptional level of oversight, accountability and efficiency that has allowed me and my team to direct our focus on the complexity of practice operations and patient care.”

 It’s people — the team that you work with makes the difference.
 You need that relationship and trust.
 Flatiron is a part of the team and we share a common goal for our practice to be successful and serve our patients.

 Eastern Connecticut Hematology & Oncology Associates is located in Norwich, CT and has five medical oncologists and four advanced practice providers.
 ECHO has a robust clinical research department and participates in the Oncology Care Model.
-They use Flatiron’s integrated OncoCloud™ technology suite, including OncoEMR®️ and OncoBilling®️, and launched a partnership with Flatiron Revenue Cycle Management services to improve their financial performance in 2018.
+They use Flatiron’s cancer-specific EMR OncoEMR®️, and launched a partnership with Flatiron Revenue Cycle Management services to improve their financial performance in 2018.

 Let us tell you more.